Table of Contents

 Lymphocyte Recirculation Through Blood and Lymphatic Vessels

 White blood cells are the cellular component of immune responses.
-The function of immunity being largely dependent on lymphocytes that are either T-cells or B -cells.
+The immune system’s function mostly depends on lymphocytes that are either T-cells or B -cells.
 T-cells are in the highest proportion of all lymphocytes (80 %), followed by B-cells (10 %) and natural killer cells (10 %).
 The proportions of lymphocytes in the lymph and blood vary continuously.

-This is due to the constant circulation of lymphocytes among the lymph vessels, the blood, and sites where antigens may be found like tissues, spleen, and mucosal surfaces; but why do they circulate?
+This is due to the constant circulation of lymphocytes among the lymph vessels, the blood, and sites where antigens may be found, like tissues, the spleen, and mucosal surfaces.

 There are two types of circulation: